Bira/octopus-carnival/_drafts/wir-dscc-hamanu.md

 settings at default, the very first picture that comes into your mind when you read the general description of what a Sorcerer-King is.
-The surprises only start when it's time to actually fight him, because "muscle wizard" is probably not the very first thing that comes to your mind, and "lion-dragon monster" definitely isn't either.
+The surprises only start when it's time to actually fight him, because "muscle wizard" is probably not the very first thing that comes to your mind, and neither is "lion-dragon monster".

 In a fight, Hamanu will likely want to alpha strike as soon as possible, using Hamanu's Whisper and Sulfuric Bolts as soon as enough targets are in range and